 This article is part of a larger series on POS Systems.

-PayPal Zettle is PayPal’s newer mobile POS app that replaced PayPal Here.
+PayPal Zettle is PayPal’s free mobile point-of-sale (POS) app that replaced PayPal Here.
 It provides a complete POS system for tablets or mobile devices with built-in PayPal payment processing.

-In our evaluation of the best POS systems, PayPal Zettle earned an overall score of 3.57 out of 5, and did not make our list of the top 10.
+In our evaluation of the best POS systems, PayPal Zettle earned an overall score of 3.24 out of 5, and did not make our list of the top 10.
 Regardless, it is a decent choice for small business owners, particularly artists, hobbyists, and solopreneurs, looking for free POS software.

-While it has one of the lowest in-person processing rates compared to other POS systems and a user-friendly app, the system provides standard register features, basic business management tools, and very limited integrations.
+While it has low in-person processing rates compared to other POS systems and a user-friendly app, the system provides only standard register features, basic business management tools, and very limited integrations.
 It also does not yet integrate with PayPal’s online store.

 Supported Business Types